-Children under 16 cannot receive a vaccine (the Pfizer vaccine is for ages 16 and up and Moderna for ages 18 and up).
+Children under 12 cannot receive a vaccine at this time (the Pfizer vaccine is for ages 12 and up and Moderna and Johnson & Johnson for ages 18 and up).
 You should tell your doctor or vaccine provider if you have a fever, have a history of severe allergic reactions, have a bleeding disorder or take blood thinners, have immunity problems, or are pregnant.
 You can get the vaccine even if you have had COVID.

-The vaccine DOES NOT change your DNA, contain egg protein, make women infertile, or contain a microchip or tracking device.
+The vaccine DOES NOT change your DNA, contain egg protein or shellfish, make women infertile, or contain a microchip or tracking device.
 These are false stories being spread to scare people.

 You still need to stay safe after the vaccine.

 It is important for everyone to continue using all the tools available to us to help stop this pandemic After you get the vaccine, you still need to wear your mask, stay six feet apart, wash your hands, and keep gatherings small for those who have not been vaccinated.